kasteway/Road-_Sign_Classification/README.md

 ### Data

-The data is from “The Mapillary Traffic Sign Dataset for Detection and Classification”.
-It contains over 52,000 images with traffic signs with 300 classes.
+The data is from The German Traffic Sign Recognition Benchmark.
+It contains over 50,000 images with traffic signs with 43 classes.

 - Single-image, multi-class classification
 - Over 50,000 images
-- Over 300 Classes
+- 43 Classes
 - Different size images
+- - Image sizes vary between 15x15 to 250x250 pixels

-To access and view a detailed description of the dataset, click here.
+To access and view a detailed description of the dataset, click here https://benchmark.ini.rub.de/gtsrb_news.html